 Over 400 people of all ages and abilities have taken part since the group started.
 They operate each Wednesday throughout the year at venues right across the Island.
-The sessions are held on Wednesdays from 10am to 1pm, check the Green Gym website for dates and locations!
+The sessions are held on Wednesdays from 10am to 1pm, check their Green Gym website for dates and locations!

-Contact IW Green Gym:
+To Contact IW Green Gym: